 - Air Conditioning.
-Clean your air conditioning unit filters at least once every three months to make sure it’s running efficiently, and if you have central air, schedule your yearly check up with the HVAC technician.
+Clean or replace your air conditioning unit filters about once every 1-2 months during the cooling season to make sure it’s running efficiently, and if you have central air, schedule your yearly check up with the HVAC technician.
 This is a great time to ask your technician about replacing your old unit with an energy-efficient ENERGY STAR model, which can save 20 to 40% of your cooling energy costs.
 (Find cooling tips on this page of the Energy Star website.
 For more tips on maintaining your air conditioner, check out this Energy Department page.)

 - Ceiling Fan: When the weather gets warm, it’s time to change the direction of your fan.
 In the summer, run it counterclockwise to push cool air down.
 (Watch our video to see how you do this!)
 If you don’t have a fan, consider installing one to keep the air circulating year-round while reducing energy demands on your AC unit.
 Remember, fans cool your skin, not the room, so when you leave turn it off.

 - Refrigerator.
 Clean the coils behind your fridge to reduce your system’s energy usage by up to 30%.
 While you’re at it, make sure the door seals are airtight to keep your fridge motor from working overtime.
 CUB recommends closing a piece of paper in the door and seeing how hard it is to pull out– this tells you how well the seals are working.